Key Takeaways

 First 30 days

 In the initial month, the focus is on getting acclimated to the new work environment, understanding the company culture, building relationships, and grasping the specifics of the role.
-The onboarding process and learning phase build acctodingly to concrete goals you have in mind when hiring the person will help them go through this stage easier.
+The onboarding process and learning phase should be built accordingly to the concrete goals you have in mind when hiring the person, helping them move through this stage more easily.

 Some key activities may include: